Frenzoid/express-ts-backend/README.md

 - `npm run tslint`.

 ## Extra things:
-- JWT Implemented.
+- A JWT manager, ready to use!.
-- TYPEORM.
+- TYPEORM as the main connector with any of your databases.
 - Express status Implemented.
-- File Manger Implemented.
-- Postgres Implemented.
-- Docker Implemented.
+- A tiny file manager, also ready to use.
+- Docker (docker compose for local development, and dockerfile for delopying).
 - User models and controller Implemented.
+- Morgan logger :D.
+- Nice errors handling!